bazelbuild/continuous-integration/buildkite/README.md

 builds is fully managed by Buildkite, but Bazel brings its own CI machines.
 The [buildkite folder] contains all the scripts and configuration files necessary to setup Bazel's CI on Buildkite.

+## Reporting a Vulnerability

+To report a security issue, please email [bazel-security@google.com](mailto:bazel-security@google.com) with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.
+Our vulnerability management team will respond within 3 working days of your email.
+If the issue is confirmed as a vulnerability, we will open a Security Advisory.
+This project follows a 90 day disclosure timeline.

 ## Bazel on Buildkite 101

 When you first log into [Buildkite] you are presented with a list of pipelines.
 A pipeline is a